-The balance to limit ratio compares the balances on your accounts to the amount of credit you have available to you.
+The balance-to-limit ratio compares the balances on your accounts to the amount of credit you have available to you.

-When your Experian and other agencies work out your credit score, it is done by looking at your credit utilization rate overall together with the credit utilization rate for each of your credit card accounts individually.
+When Experian and other agencies work out your credit score, it is done by looking at your credit utilization rate overall together with the credit utilization rate for each of your credit card accounts individually.

-If each of your credit card accounts has a low balance to limit ratio and you also have a low utilisation rate overall across all of your credit cards, this indicates that you're a responsible borrower, and your credit rating will improve.
+If each of your credit card accounts has a low balance-to-limit ratio and you also have a low utilisation rate overall across all of your credit cards, this indicates that you're a responsible borrower, and your credit rating will improve.

 Usually, balance transfers won't cause you any issues and could offer you a host of benefits.

-For example, if you carry out a balance transfer from high interest cards to low interest ones, you will save money.
+For example, if you carry out a balance transfer from high-interest cards to low-interest ones, you will save money.
 But there are situations in which balance transfers aren't such a good idea.